andrew/ultimate-awesome/README.md

 - [awesome-agriculture](https://github.com/brycejohnston/awesome-agriculture) - Open source technology for agriculture, farming, and gardening.
 - [awesome-stable-diffusion](https://github.com/awesome-stable-diffusion/awesome-stable-diffusion) - Curated list of awesome resources for the Stable Diffusion AI Model.
 - [awesome-grid](https://github.com/fancygrid/awesome-grid) - A curated list of grid(table) libraries and resources that developers may find useful.
-- [awesome-transit](https://github.com/MobilityData/awesome-transit) - Community list of transit APIs, apps, datasets, research, and software :bus::star2::train::star2::steam_locomotive:.
-- [awesome-devsecops](https://github.com/JakobTheDev/awesome-devsecops) - Curating the best DevSecOps resources and tooling.
 - [awesome-linuxaudio](https://github.com/nodiscc/awesome-linuxaudio) - [mirror] A list of software and resources for professional audio/video/live events production on Linux.
 - [open-source-games](https://github.com/bobeff/open-source-games) - A list of open source games.
 - [awesome-sdn](https://github.com/sdnds-tw/awesome-sdn) - A awesome list about Software Defined Network (SDN).
 - [awesome-normalizing-flows](https://github.com/janosh/awesome-normalizing-flows) - Awesome resources on normalizing flows.
 - [awesome-coronavirus](https://github.com/soroushchehresa/awesome-coronavirus) - 🦠  Huge collection of useful projects and resources for COVID-19 (2019 novel Coronavirus).
+- [Awesome-Embodied-Robotics-and-Agent](https://github.com/zchoi/Awesome-Embodied-Robotics-and-Agent) - This is a curated list of "Embodied AI or robot with Large Language Models" research.
+Watch this repository for the latest updates! 🔥.
 - [awesome-colab-notebooks](https://github.com/amrzv/awesome-colab-notebooks) - Collection of google colaboratory notebooks for fast and easy experiments.
 - [Awesome-explainable-AI](https://github.com/wangyongjie-ntu/Awesome-explainable-AI) - A  collection of research materials on explainable AI/ML.
 - [awesome-dbt](https://github.com/Hiflylabs/awesome-dbt) - A curated list of awesome dbt resources .